Lake Orono Restoration and Enhancement (LORE)

 On June 1, City Council approved plans to move the Lake Orono Restoration and Enhancement (LORE) project forward, which will draw down the lake this fall through early spring 2021 at which time dredging will occur.

 The timeframe when the water level will be down offers the perfect opportunity for property owners to do their own shoreline improvements.
-The Lake Orono Shoreline Workshop will provide tips on shoreline enhancements, permit requirements and other valuable information to help plan your projects.
-Check back a few days before the workshop for the meeting link and call in directions.
+The Lake Orono Shoreline Workshop provided tips on shoreline enhancements, permit requirements and other valuable information to help plan your projects.

 Want to learn more about lakeshore restoration and stewardship?
 Check out Anoka Conservation District’s video for helpful information.

 Using an abundance of caution, the Lake Orono Restoration and Enhancement (LORE) Open House was hosted as a virtual meeting on Wednesday, March 25.
 View a recording of the Virtual Open House here.